Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/10-ways-to-use-the-spread-operator-in-javascript.md

 ## Destructuring an object

-If you're familiar with destructuring objects you might find the spread operator to be very useful to do this.
+If you're familiar with destructuring objects, you might find the spread operator to be handy to do this.

 Let's say we have an object for the user again.